pepassaco/KV1/README.md

 # KV1: A hydrofoil-based flying kayak

 **IMPORTANT**: This project is currently UNDER DEVELOPMENT and in the prototyping stage.
-As a result, the final deisgn has not be tested yet.
+As a result, the final deisgn has not been tested yet.
 Build it at your own risk.
 Any kind of advice, testing or collaboration will be highly appreciated :)

 ## Recommended guides and related projects